jianjin008/HVS-SD-JND/README.md

 # HVS-SD-JND
-HVS-inspired Signal Degradation Network for Just Noticeable Difference Estimation
+Our new work on JND estimation: "HVS-inspired Signal Degradation Network for Just Noticeable Difference Estimation" The source code will be available soon!